-School officials say safety protocols are in effect in light of the shootings earlier in Newtown, CT, according to an email from School District 36 Superintendent Dr. Thomas Hagerman.
+School officials say safety protocols are in effect , according to an email from School District 36 Superintendent Dr. Thomas Hagerman.

 For many Winnetka residents, the Connecticut shooting is a dark reminder of a similar incident at Hubbard Woods School.